pandas-dev/pandas/web/pandas/about/governance.md

 communications and decisions are needed, the Core Team will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.

-### Subcommittees

-The Core Team can create subcommittees that provide leadership and guidance for specific aspects of the project.
-Like the Core Team as a whole, subcommittees should conduct their business in an open and public manner unless privacy is specifically called for.
-Private subcommittee communications should happen on the main private mailing list of the Core Team unless specifically called for.

-Question: if the BDFL is not on a subcommittee, do they still have override authority?

-Suggestion: they do, but they should appoint a delegate who plays that role most of the time, and explicit BDFL intervention is sought only if the committee disagrees with that delegate’s decision and no resolution is possible within the team.
-This is different from a BDFL delegate for a specific decision (or a recusal situation), where the BDFL is literally giving up his/her authority to someone else in full.
-It’s more like what Linus Torvalds uses with his “lieutenants” model.

-### NumFOCUS Subcommittee

-The Core Team will maintain one narrowly focused subcommittee to manage its interactions with NumFOCUS.

-- The NumFOCUS Subcommittee is comprised of at least 5 persons who manage project funding that comes through NumFOCUS.
-It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Core Team.
-- This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
-- This Subcommittee will have at least 5 members.
-No more than 2 Subcommitee Members can report to one person (either directly or indirectly) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
-This avoids effective majorities resting on one person.

-## Institutional Partners and Funding

-The BDFL and Core Team are the primary leadership for the project.
-No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors and Core Team.
-However, because institutions are the primary funding mechanism for the project, it is important to formally acknowledge institutional participation in the project.
-These are Institutional Partners.

-An Institutional Contributor is any individual Project Contributor who contributes to the project as part of their official duties at an Institutional Partner.
-Likewise, an Institutional Core Team Member is any Core Team Member who contributes to the project as part of their official duties at an Institutional Partner.

-With these definitions, an Institutional Partner is any recognized legal entity in the United States or elsewhere that employs at least one Institutional Contributor or Institutional Core Team Member.
-Institutional Partners can be for-profit or non-profit entities.

-Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
-To state this another way, the only way for an Institutional Partner to influence the project is by actively contributing to the open development of the project, on equal terms with any other member of the community of Contributors and Core Team Members.
-Merely using pandas Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
-Financial gifts do not enable an entity to become an Institutional Partner.
-Once an institution becomes eligible for Institutional Partnership, the Core Team must nominate and approve the Partnership.

-If an existing Institutional Partner no longer has a contributing employee, they will be given a one-year grace period for other employees to begin contributing.

-An Institutional Partner is free to pursue funding for their work on The Project through any legal means.
-This could involve a non-profit organization raising money from private foundations and donors or a for-profit company building proprietary products and services that leverage Project Software and Services.
-Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
-However, no funding obtained by an Institutional Partner can override The Project BDFL and Core Team.
-If a Partner has funding to do pandas work and the Core Team decides to not pursue that work as a project, the Partner is free to pursue it on their own.
-However in this situation, that part of the Partner’s work will not be under the pandas umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.

-To acknowledge institutional contributions, there are two levels of Institutional Partners, with associated benefits:

-**Tier 1** = an institution with at least one Institutional Core Team Member

-- Acknowledged on the pandas website, in talks and T-shirts.
-- Ability to acknowledge their own funding sources on the pandas website, in talks and T-shirts.
-- Ability to influence the project through the participation of their Core Team Member.

-**Tier 2** = an institution with at least one Institutional Contributor

 ## Breach